RockefellerArchiveCenter/docs-guide/add-content.md

 7. Once a pull request is reviewed and approved, merge the branch into the `base` branch where it will be incorporated into the site.

 ## Required Files
+The template repository already includes these files, which can be edited as necessary for a particular set of documentation.

 * `index.md`
 * `README.md`